Lupton family: Sir Charles Lupton

 In 1915–1916, while Lord Mayor of Leeds, Lupton raised money to enlarge the military hospital at Chapel Allerton.
 He inspected troops with his brothers in Colsterdale in the Yorkshire Dales in support of the Leeds Pals battalion.

 A Liberal, he became a Liberal-Unionist at the time of the First Home Rule Bill.
 In 1918 he was Deputy-Lieutenant for the West Riding of Yorkshire.
 He was granted the Freedom of the City in 1926.
 He was the city council's Chairman of the Improvements Committee and promoted the construction of Leeds Outer Ring Road in the post-war years and the widening of the Upper and Lower Headrows.
-He lived at Carr Head, Roundhay and left his art collection to the City of Leeds in 1935.
+He lived at Carr Head in Roundhay and left his art collection to the City of Leeds in 1935.

 Hugh Lupton

-Hugh Lupton (1861–1947) was Francis III's fifth son and attended Rugby School before University College, Oxford, reading modern history.
-He was apprenticed to Hathorn Davey, makers of heavy pumping machinery, in 1881 and rose to managing director, only to see the Great Depression force the company into being takenover by Sulzer.
-Hugh was a member of the Institute of Mechanical Engineers.
+Hugh Lupton (1861–1947), Francis III's fifth son attended Rugby School before University College, Oxford, reading modern history.
+He was apprenticed to Hathorn Davey, makers of heavy pumping machinery, in 1881 and rose to be managing director only to see the company taken over by Sulzer in the Great Depression.
+He was a member of the Institute of Mechanical Engineers.

-Hugh sat on the Roundhay and Seacroft Rural District Council and, for a year, was chairperson.
+He sat on the Roundhay and Seacroft Rural District Council and, for a year, was chair.
 When the RDC became a ward of the city in 1913, he was elected to Leeds City Council, serving for many years.
-During most of this time he was Chairman of the Electricity Committee.
-In 1926, he became Lord Mayor of Leeds, with his wife Isabella Simey as Lady Mayoress.
+During most of this time he was Chair of the Electricity Committee.
+In 1926, he was Lord Mayor of Leeds, with his wife Isabella as Lady Mayoress.
 In these roles, they hosted visits by the Princess Royal and her husband Lord Harewood.
-In June 1927, Lady Mayoress Isabella Lupton was reportedly presented at Court by the Countess of Harewood, Princess Mary's mother-in-law.
-On 23 August 1933, as one of the "great figures of Yorkshire", Hugh Lupton was presented to King George V and Queen Mary at Leeds Town Hall.
+In June 1927, Isabella Lupton was presented at Court by the Countess of Harewood, Princess Mary's mother-in-law.
+On 23 August 1933 Hugh Lupton was presented to King George V and Queen Mary at Leeds Town Hall.